-Proposals are written by the principal investigator (PI), assisted by his or her departmental resources.
-BARA provides assistance with obtaining and interpreting agency guidelines, providing all administrative data such as rates and assurance dates, and by reviewing the completed proposal.
+Proposals are written by the principal investigator (PI), with assistance from his or her departmental resources.
+BARA provides assistance with obtaining and interpreting agency guidelines, providing all administrative data such as rates and assurance dates, and reviewing the completed proposal.

 Most federal and many private agencies provide application forms and guidelines.
 A proposal could be eliminated if the agency’s instructions are not precisely followed.
 In cases where instructions are not provided, the following basic format is suggested: